AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 will show a number of buttons, one for each input method.
 Click on RGB, and the window will show that input's RGB method settings and select the RGB method as being active (see below).
 Using the directory tree widget, double-click any image file (PNG or RGB).
-The right-hand side (known as a "canvas") will show the image selected, and you can modify how the RGB channels are mapped using the three combo boxes.
+The right-hand side is a common component in PCOT known as a "canvas", which will show the image selected.
+The canvas lets you modify how the RGB channels are mapped using the three combo boxes.
 Here, they will just hold "R", "G" and "B" as the source band names because this is an RGB image source.